205g0/notebook-free-notebook/README.md

 # notebook-free-notebook
 ## A professional, lock-in-free Jupyter dev env for coders, teams and non-trivial, large Jupyter projects
 ### Minimal but fully-featured, no fluff, no nonsense, no docs, no .ipynb, free  🎅🏼  🎅🏼  🎅🏼
-#### This is a stupid-simple 5-minute read and you're ready to go, it's just a readme and won't try to sell you anything (no slow web IDE, not another modded Jupyter Notebook nor Lab, no laggy, shared, overpriced GPUs from 2010 in an fugly web dashboard, no courses, no consulting, no monthly subscritions haha)
+#### This is a stupid-simple 5-minute read and you're ready to go, it's just a readme and won't try to sell you anything (no slow web IDE, not another modded Jupyter Notebook nor Lab, no laggy, shared, overpriced GPUs from 2010 in a fugly web dashboard, no courses, no consulting, no monthly subscritions haha)

 To skip my click-baity marketing fluff scroll down to Quick Setup!